orlof/xcb3-ext/readme.md

 - Use this subroutine to restore the display after performing computations with the screen off using the `ScreenOff()` subroutine.
 - Always ensure that the screen is turned back on after turning it off, especially before expecting any visual feedback or results on the screen.
+- There is no need to sync this operation to vertical blank as screen on/off is refreshed only between frames

 [Back to TOC](#table-of-contents)